vscode-restructuredtext/vscode-restructuredtext/README.md

 The project logo comes from [Legendora Icon](http://raindropmemory.deviantart.com/art/Legendora-Icon-Set-118999011) by [Teekatas Suwannakrua](http://raindropmemory.deviantart.com/).

 ### Linter
 The linter support is based on [Cody Hoover's ruby-linter](https://marketplace.visualstudio.com/items?itemName=hoovercj.ruby-linter).
+Either rstcheck or doc8 can be used as default linter.

 ### Live Preview
 The initial idea was brought from [Thomas Haakon Townsend's ReStructured Text Previewer](https://marketplace.visualstudio.com/items?itemName=tht13.rst-vscode), but soon after moving fully to Sphinx, this extension becomes its own beast.